jambtc/kraken/README.md

 # kraken

 Client libraries for use with the kraken.com API.
+Now support proxy settings.

 php/: Kraken authored PHP client library.
 Requires PHP with curl support.